woisme/sw-iot-network/index.md

 SWIN will enable Low Power devices to use long-range gateways to connect to a decentralised network to exchange data with applications.
 These Low Powered devices can run on a simple small battery for years and operate on a free part of the network.

-We are looking to work with interested partners to roll out this network which works for the Southwest from Cornwall up.
+We are looking to work with interested partners to roll out this network which will be owned by, operated and works for the Southwest from Cornwall up.

 ## [Signup](http://eepurl.com/guHcQb) to be informed about our first workshop in July